 Virions contain one molecule of linear positive-sense, ssRNA of about 8.0 kb.

-Macluraviruses have a single coat (capsid) protein (CP) species of 33–34 kDa.
+Macluraviruses have a single coat (capsid) protein (CP) of 33–34 kDa.

-The complete genome sequences of four different macluraviruses are available.
+The complete genome sequences of eight different macluraviruses are available.
 The aa sequences of macluravirus CPs show limited (14–23%) identity with CP sequences of some aphid-transmitted potyviruses.
 Macluraviruses show significant aa sequence identity in portions of the replicase protein with viruses in other genera of the family Potyviridae.
 The macluraviruses seem to have a genome organization and replication strategy typical of viruses in the family Potyviridae (Figure 2.Potyviridae), except that they lack the P1 coding region (Figure 1.Macluravirus).

 Current information suggests that most viruses have a narrow host range, infecting species in up to nine host families.